jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

       - Shared key is static
       - WEP is weak from RC4 implementation flaws (short, static IV sent in cleartext, IV is part of encryption key, and no integrity protection)
     - **Wi-Fi Protected Access (WPA)**: a security standard for wireless network computing devices; developed by the Wi-Fi Alliance to provide better data encryption and user authentication than WEP, which was the original Wi-Fi security standard
-      - **Temporal Key Integrity Protocol (TKIP)**: an encryption protocol that was part of the WPA protocol; TKIP was designed to replace the insecure WEP encryption protocol,TKIP is no longer considered secure and has been deprecated
+      - **Temporal Key Integrity Protocol (TKIP)**: an encryption protocol that was part of the WPA protocol; TKIP was designed to replace the insecure WEP encryption protocol, TKIP is no longer considered secure and has been deprecated
     - **Wi-Fi Protected Access II (WPA2)**:
       - IEEE 802.11i WPA2 replaced WEP and WPA
       - Uses AES-CCMP (Counter Mode with Cipher Block Chaining Message Authentication Code Protocol)